 Automated resilience testing consists of several steps:

 - Hypothesize chaos scenario – define a situation that might happen

-- Perform chaos testing – automate and run test-cases emulating such a scenario
+- Perform chaos testing – automate and run test cases emulating such a scenario

 - Analyze results – extract required metrics and analyze testing outcomes

-- Improve for resiliency – make required changes in your application or infrastructure to mitigate chaos scenario
+- Improve for resiliency – make required changes in your application or infrastructure to mitigate the chaos scenario

 Many open-source and paid tools are available on the market that can help you automate resiliency testing: Chaos Engineering tools comparison.
 Here are some well-known examples of these tools.

-Chaos Monkey is a software tool that helps to find potential weaknesses in system architectures by randomly shutting down servers and services (randomly terminates virtual machine instances and containers), emulating cloud service interruption.
+Chaos Monkey is a software tool that helps to find potential weaknesses in system architectures by randomly shutting down servers and services (randomly terminates virtual machine instances and containers), and emulating cloud service interruption.
 By simulating failures, Chaos Monkey can help developers understand how their systems would react during an outage.
 In addition, Chaos Monkey can help to identify points of failure and bottlenecks in the system.
 By running regular tests with Chaos Monkey, developers can be confident that their systems are resilient and able to withstand unexpected failures.